Discovery Kids (Latin America): The World era (2013–2016)

-In April 2013, another TV series based on its mascots, simply titled Doki, premiered, being produced by Portfolio Entertainment.
+In April, 2013, another TV series based on its mascots, simply titled Doki, premiered, being produced by Portfolio Entertainment.
 The channel got rebranded as well, with the logo now being in 3D, rather than flat 2D.
 A high-definition feed also launched, with the D in the logo being replaced with the initials HD.
+The Discovery Kids logo was portrayed as a planet, full of colorful and bright buildings and houses, and the channel's mascots all lived in there.

 In September, 2014, the entire channel started airing entirely in 16:9.
 Back then, the channel mostly aired in 4:3, with some 16:9 programs airing since the rise of HD TVs.

 On 5 October 2015, Pac-Man and the Ghostly Adventures premiered on this channel, which was also the first program for older children to be premiered after January 2003, originally carrying a TV-Y7 rating in the United States.
 It was also the only TV show on the channel to be based on an arcade game.
-This era lasted until 1 April 2016 for every country in Latin America except Honduras, where it lasted until May 2017.

-The New era (2016–2021)
+The Modern era (2016–2021)

 On 1 April 2016, programming for older children returned after a 13-year hiatus for afternoons and evenings while preschool programming continues airing in the mornings.
-In Honduras, this era did not begin until May 2017, where a few shows aired prior to this "epoca" were delayed until this date.
-The logo was updated as well, replacing the "D" sphere with a speech bubble and removing the ring around the K. Doki characters were also removed from the bumpers, though its TV series is still airing until December 2019.
+The logo was updated as well, replacing the "D" sphere with a speech bubble and removing the ring around the K. Doki characters were also removed from the bumpers and as the channel's mascots, though its TV series was still aired until December 2019.

-Many viewers began to notice an overexposure of the British TV program Peppa Pig during this era, where Discovery Kids began to create multiple marathons and long-term material for this program, causing many TV series, such as Doki, to cease airing.
-This also contributed to its so-called "decadencia" (Spanish word for "downfall"), as many viewers abandoned the TV channel following the situation.

 On 2 January 2017, Angry Birds Toons premiered, making it the only TV show on the channel to be based on a mobile game.

-In December 2019, TV shows from the channel's older eras, such as Doki and The Backyardigans, stopped airing.